 This is an attempt to provide an element of guidance as to the level of complexity of each story.
 Most practitioners and passionate sensory storytellers are adept at developing bespoke stories for their learners.
 Some may deliver the same story differently to multiple learners at the same time.
 Picking out key themes, words and experiences to make them meaningful for each learner.
-If there is one “rule” to follow when delivering multi-sensory storytelling it is to ensure each learner (or sensory being) has an active role in the storytelling process (1 more rule is don’t just tell these once – repeat and repeat again (up to 20 times) to build anticipation and familiarity.
+If there is one “rule” to follow when delivering multi-sensory storytelling it is to ensure each learner (or sensory being) has an active role in the sensory storytelling process (1 more rule is don’t just tell these once – repeat and repeat again (up to 20 times) to build anticipation and familiarity.

 For those practitioners who are accountable for capturing progress of their learners I have tried to develop these levels.
 These allow us to more easily link the stories with any SCRUFFY targets, Routes for Learning systems or tracking systems.

 All the sensory stories here are free PDF downloads.
 If you are feeling really generous please consider buying something from our wish list.
 It will all be used for the pupils at my school for sensory sessions.